IOGS-LEnsE-training/python-for-science/_sources/contents/python_data.rst.txt

 * A variable name can **only contain alpha-numeric characters** and underscores (A-z, 0-9, and _ )
 * Variable names are **case-sensitive** (age, Age and AGE are three different variables)
 * A variable name cannot be any of the Python keywords.

+Variable names should be lowercase, with words separated by underscores as necessary to improve readability.

 .. note::